See our COVID-19 Travel Requirements page for the latest COVID-19 travel updates.

-Spanish is Ecuador's official language and the coutnry is is overwhelmingly Roman Catholic.
+Ecuador's official language is Spanish and the country is is overwhelmingly Roman Catholic.

 The local currency in Ecuador is the US Dollar (USD).
 Larger hotels, resorts, shops and restaurants will normally accept Visa and Mastercard for which a charge of 4 – 10% may be levied.

-While in major cities, cell and internet covers are excellent.
-If you go into more rural areas, there may not be any cover or it will be slow.
+While in major cities, cell phone and internet coverage is generally very good.
+However, in more rural areas, there may be no signal or it may be intermittent and slow.

-The nearest Recompression Chamber is actually on the Galapagos Islands, located in Puerto Ayora, Santa Cruz and can be reached within 5 minutes by car from the harbour.
+There is one (1) recompression chamber in the Galapagos Islands which is located in Puerto Ayora, Santa Cruz within 5 minutes by car from the harbour.

 During Your Trip

 We regret that we are unable to offer any diving courses on Galapagos Master.

 Guests who are not Advanced Open Water certified (or equivalent) at the time of booking, or would like to become certified to dive with Enriched Air Nitrox, are advised to complete their training before the start of their liveaboard.